pvdz/preval/tests/cases/ref_tracking/done/exitwrite_that_is_not_read.md

 # exitwrite_that_is_not_read.md

-> Tofix > Exitwrite that is not read
+> Ref tracking > Done > Exitwrite that is not read
 >
 > An exitWrite that is not read should be eliminated.
 > Pretty trivial case but.